5zig/The-5zig-API/README.md

 Getting Started
 -
-If you want to get started, see the test directory, as there is a documented example plugin of the mod that uses most features of the API.
+If you want to get started, see the examples directory, as there are multiple documented example plugins of the mod.

 Dependencies
 -